Zirconia Dental Lab

 Explore all zirconia crowns

-Ready to switch zirconia crown labs to Dandy?
+Ready to switch your zirconia dental lab to Dandy?

 The history of zirconia dental crowns

 Zirconia has risen to popularity in dentistry since the early 2000’s.
 What started as creating metal-free copings has turned into more dentists opting for zirconia over traditional porcelain-fused-to-metal or full gold crowns.
-Our zirconia crowns and bridges are renowned for their exceptional strength due to the unique properties of zirconia, a ceramic material known for its high resistance to fracture and wear, making it an ideal choice for dentists.
+As a zirconia dental lab, our zirconia crowns and bridges are renowned for their exceptional strength due to the unique properties of zirconia, a ceramic material known for its high resistance to fracture and wear, making it an ideal choice for dentists.

 Zirconia material performance

 What we appreciate about zirconia, as a zirconia dental lab, is its versatility in strength and aesthetics when compared to other dental crown materials such as PFM and eMax.
 Not only can you achieve comparable aesthetics for anterior teeth with zirconia as you can with eMax, zirconia crowns are more durable and less prone to breaking.

 It is best practice to give approximately 0.5mm of space when prepping for posterior crowns.
 The proper occlusal reduction is between 1 and 1.5mm or 1.5 to 2mm.
 Using a shoulder or chamfer margin style, provide for a 0.5m reduction at the gingival margin.